-Asia shares gain despite Wall St. weakness, dollar edges higher
+Asia shares gain despite Wall St. slip, dollar edges higher

 Oil prices gained despite pressure after the U.S. government reported an unexpected increase in crude and gasoline stockpiles.
 They had lost ground to this week’s International Energy Agency (IEA) outlook for slower growth in global crude demand.
 [O/R]

-Reporting by Lisa Twaronite in Tokyo and Wayne Cole in Sydney; Editing by Richard Borsuk & Shri Navaratnam
+Reporting by Lisa Twaronite in Tokyo and Wayne Cole in Sydney; Editing by Eric Meijer and Richard Borsuk